Last Updated on May 1, 2023

 Overall, Goli gummies are safe to consume for breastfeeding women.
 This includes varieties such as their apple cider vinegar, super greens, or super fruits gummies.
 However, their Ashwagandha gummies and the “Calm Bites” are not safe to consume as they contain ashwagandha, which has been deemed “Likely Unsafe” by the FDA.

-Let’s dive more into the specific varieties of Goli gummies and if and how they can be safely incorporated into the diet while nursing.
+Let’s dive more into the specific varieties of Goli gummy and if and how they can be safely incorporated into the diet while nursing.

 Are Goli ACV (Apple Cider Vinegar) Gummies Safe When Breastfeeding?